teemu-u/ansible-role-create-ec2/README.md

  * instance_size: Size of instance.
 Default is t2.small.
 Refer [online documentation for other valid instance size](https://aws.amazon.com/ec2/instance-types/)
  * vol_size_gb: Size of the root device to be added.
 Default is 20 (unit is alway GB).
  * vol_type: Type of volume to be used for root device.
 Default is gp2.
+ * ami_user: User to be used for ssh, as per the AMI.
+Default is centos.
+ * ami_os: Os of your AMI.
+Default is CentOS.
+ * ami_os_version: Version of the Operating System.
+Default is 7.

 Dependencies
 ------------